Mission Tejas State Park: Civilian Conservation Corps

-Natural Features
+Nature

+Animals

+The park contains abundant wildlife such as white-tailed deer, eastern gray squirrel, eastern cottontail, common raccoon, Mexican long-nosed armadillo and gray fox.
+Many species of bird are present including northern cardinal, pileated woodpecker, painted bunting and blue jay.
+Hikers should be cautious of venomous snakes in the park with the eastern copperhead and Texas coralsnake most often observed.
+The pond is stocked with channel catfish, largemouth bass and rainbow trout.

+Plants

 The park is located on the northern end of Davy Crockett National Forest within the Piney Woods of East Texas.
 The dominant tree species within the park is loblolly pine.
 Following massive clear cutting during the early 20th century, the CCC replanted much of the area, including the trees within the park.
-There are not many trees within the park more than eighty years old.
-The park contains abundant wildlife including squirrels, rabbits, foxes, and deer.
-Several species of bird are also present.
-Flora includes pine, oak, and other plants typical of the Piney Woods.
+There are not many trees in the park more than eighty years old, save the Sentry Pine, one of the tallest trees in the park, which is over a century old.
+Other plants include white oak, American sweetgum, flowering dogwood, and American beautyberry.

-Recreational Opportunities
+Activities

-The park has several different recreational opportunities.
-Popular activities include hiking, nature viewing, geocaching, fishing and camping.
-The park has several different types of campsites, from water only tent sites to full hook up RV campsites.
+The park has several different types of sites for camping, from water only tent sites to full hook up recreational vehicle campsites.
 In total there are 15 developed sites, and 2 primitive sites.
-A variety of trails are available ranging from easily accessible to steep and narrow.
-Park staff also present educational and interpretive programs each week and also teach outdoor activities and skills.
-Each April, the park holds a Folk Festival including historical reenactment and demonstrations of pioneer skills and activities.
+8.5 miles of trails for hiking are available ranging from easily accessible to steep and narrow.
+There is a small pond for fishing.
+Park staff present educational and interpretive programs each week and also teach outdoor activities and skills.
+Each April, the park holds a Folk Festival including historical reenactment and demonstrations of American pioneer skills and activities.
+Other popular activities include hiking, nature study, and geocaching.